kofiarhin/node_auth/README.md

-# A simple backend authentication api with node express and mongoose
+# A simple backend authentication api with node express mongoose and jsonwebtoken